openshift-kni/example-cnf/README.md

 - The CNF Application receives incoming traffic from TestPMD on one of its ports.

-- The CNF Application processes the received traffic and passes it back to TRex for evaluation.
+- The CNF Application processes the received traffic and passes it back to TRex for evaluation, using the TestPMD MAC forwarding mode.

 - TRex receives the processed traffic on Port 1.

 - TRex calculates statistics by comparing the incoming traffic on Port 1 (processed traffic) with the outgoing traffic on Port 0 (original traffic sent by TRex) and vice versa.

 This configuration simulates a traffic flow from TRex to TestPMD, then to the CNF Application, and finally back to TRex for evaluation.
-TestPMD serves as a load balancer to distribute traffic between its ports, and the CNF Application processes and loops back the traffic to TRex for analysis.
+TestPMD serves as a load balancer to distribute traffic between its ports, and the CNF Application processes and loops back the traffic to TRex for analysis using the TestPMD MAC forwarding mode.
 TestPMD LB ensures zero traffic loss throughout the rolling update process.

 Utils
 ------------------------